OpenZeppelin/erc20-onboarding/readme.md

 # ERC20 opt in on-boarding

-This is sample project illustrating one possible solution of how a legacy ERC20 token could be migrated to an upgradeable version through ZeppelinOS.
-This proposal is based on the [opt in on-boarding strategy](https://github.com/zeppelinos/labs/tree/master/migrating_legacy_token_opt_in).
+This is sample project illustrating a possible solution of how a legacy ERC20 token could be migrated to an upgradeable version through ZeppelinOS.
+This proposal is based on the [opt in on-boarding strategy](https://github.com/zeppelinos/labs/tree/master/migrating_legacy_token_opt_in) we've been exploring.
 This is a basic implementation of this strategy.

 ## Strategy